vaal12-go/keyboard_language_shortcut/README.md

 Shortcut can be a combination of ctrl, alt, win and shift modifiers and a single key (this is limitation of windows API, so cannot be changed).
 Application will be developed to accept multiple keys).

-For list of virtual keys see [Windows virtual codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)
+For list of virtual keys see [Windows virtual codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
+For

 For list of supported keyboard layouts see [Windows keyboard layouts codes](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-language-pack-default-values?view=windows-11)